Bryan Lovell, President

 Brent Wright, Immediate Past President

 Brent Wright started his Law Enforcement career in 1998 with Kimberly PD as a Patorl Officer.
 In 2002, Wright left Kimberly to join Twin Falls PD.
 During Wright's career at Twin Falls, he has worked in various assignments including; Patrol, Traffic, Field Training Officer, Narcotics Detective, and SWAT.
 Wright is currently a Staff Sergeant in the Adminstrative Services Division, and is a team leader for the SWAT Team.
 Wright is also an Adjunct Professor at the College of Southern Idaho with the Law Enforcement Program, and instructs in various fields.
 Wright held the office of Sergeant At Arms for the Idaho State FOP Lodge from 2002-2004, followed by the office of President of the Idaho State FOP Lodge from 2004-2008.

-Brad Landes, National Trustee
+Gregory Austin, National Trustee

 Nathan Bennion, Chairman of the Trustee